What types of cameras do you use? How many? And where do you put them?

 Do you offer Dedicated Wedding Videography?

 Yes.
-This is the option to have a block of time set aside specifically for videography.
+This is the no-cost option to have a block of time set aside specifically for videography.
 This time allows us to set up more elaborate specialty shots.
 Utilizing our talents in cinematography, time lapse and special effects, we can create beautiful unique shots.
-This option is included at no cost with every Feature and Highlight package.

 How long does it take to complete our wedding film?

 Editing ceremonies and receptions are the most time consuming part of our business.
 Most weddings can take over a week to edit.
 Often the wedding season can create large backlog of work.
-As of February 1st, our contracts note that couples can expect their discs in about one month, but it very often runs longer than that.
+Our contracts note that couples can expect their discs in about one month, but it very often runs longer than that.

 What do I get in the final package?